 The basement door was metal, covered in peeling grey paint.
 It almost looked like someone had scraped the paint off, dragging sharp fingernails all the way down.
 The door swung open slowly on rusty hinges, squealing in protest.

 I walked in, across the compacted dirt floor.
 It was cold, dank, and dark like a grave.
 One incandescent bulb shone a small circle of light in the middle of the room.
 I could just make out the boiler in the corner; could hear the sound of leaking pipes and a slow drip-drip-drip on the dirt floor.
 Other than that, the air was thick with silence.
 Dead silence.

 And then suddenly…

 I heard a howling screech as the compressor rattled to life.
 I turned right around and got the hell out of there.
 No job is worth having a heart attack over, and the controllers probably didn’t need to be serviced that badly anyways.

-This article has been updated since original publish date (October 2017), with new tales of terror for October 2018.
+This article has been updated since its original publish date (October 2017), with new tales of terror for October 2018 and 2019.
 Happy Halloween from the team at Optigo!